 The Croatians also fought on both sides of World War II, forming one elite division of the German Army, one complete Waffen SS division, one part of a Waffen SS division, as well as starting first organized resistance movement against German occupation.

 Yugoslav wars.
-In 1991, when fighting started, the most numerous, best trained and best equipped Croatian military units were not military at all, but rather Special Police forces.
-The Croatian National Guard was formed in 1991 and gradually developed into full-fledged army by 1993.
+In 1991, when fighting started, the most numerous, best trained, and best equipped Croatian military units were not military at all, but rather Special Police forces.
+The Croatian National Guard was formed in 1991 and gradually developed into a full-fledged army by 1993.

 The United States after Pearl Harbor was bombed.
 The Japanese had estimated that it could successfully win a war against the U.S. since both of their military's production output was roughly equal.
 The problem was, the U.S. wasn't in a war yet, and so its production of war material was only so-so, while the Japanese had been fighting a war for nearly ten years, and were going flat out.
 Suddenly, an entire nation wakes up and bears its wrath upon Japan.
-Eventually, the U.S. was building ships faster than the Japanese could sink them.
+Eventually, the U.S. was building ships faster than the Japanese could sink themnote The US Navy set the record for most numerous class of warship in pretty much every extant category.
+175 Fletcher-class destroyers, 27 Cleveland-class light cruisers, 14 Baltimore-class heavy cruisers, 24 Essex-class carriers, 50 Casabalnca-class and 45 Bogue-class escort carriers and more! .
 Everything new and great was first sent to Europe, and the USMC was effectively dead last on the supply chain for everything.
-Hell, the Marines didn't get the use the Garand until after the National Guard and Marines used the bolt action Springfield 1903 for the entire war!
+Hell, the Marines didn't get to use the Garand until after the National Guard and Marines used the bolt action Springfield 1903 for the entire war!

 Firstly, Yamamoto knew the Americans would flatten them in the long run (ie, at best he figured they'd get about 1 year of victories), secondly, Lend-Lease had been in effect for 9 months, so they were already spooling up their industrial strength.

 Basically the same thing happened with Russia, it heavily counted toward winning the European war.
 Namely, after losing the Winter War noted above, Hitler decided that the Soviet Union was too pathetic to keep as allies, and decided to turn on them.
-What Hitler didn't realize was that, the reason the Russians lost that war was poor planning, supplies, and a truly badass sniper.
-So what happened?
-The Soviets annihilated German infantry, crippling them long before the USA got involved.
+What Hitler didn't realize was that the reason the Russians lost that war was poor planning, supplies, and a truly badass sniper (who, along with his country, has his own entry on this page).
+So what happened after the Soviets recovered from the initial string of many German victories?
+They bled out the bulk of the German army's best troops in the meatgrinder that was Stalingrad, crippling the German war machine long before the USA got involved.
+Then they eventually went on the counteroffensive and crushed every last German force and stronghold between Moscow and Berlin, even managing to beat the Western Allies to the German capital.
+There is a very good reason why Make the Bear Angry Again is a trope, and why there is an "again" in its name.

 Ancient Greece.
 What happens when Persia, one of the world's greatest powers, attacks a ragtag band of city-states that fight each other more passionately than they do anything else?
 Said superpower gets owned in a series of wars with said ragtag band of infighting city-states, that's what happens.